 What is important to understand is that Meltwater does not become the controller, i.e. the owner, of personal data that we use to create and update account credentials, we simply process it to fulfil our obligations set out in your contract.

-What about Media Contacts and the Influencer details?
+What about Media Contacts and the Journalist details?

-We have the required opt-in, unsubscribe and opt-out processes in place and the database team has done a valuable job increasing the value the influencers get for being in our database.
+We have the required opt-in, unsubscribe and opt-out processes in place and the database team has done a valuable job increasing the value the journalists get for being in our database.

 If you import any lists or your own contacts to the service, you will remain the controller of the imported personal data and are responsible for its proper storage and use.